 We've tested the best contenders and rated their comfort, versatility, durability, protection, weight, and ease of use.
 We've tested these models over hundreds of hours from chilly alpine nights to hot summer afternoons.
 We also keep our eyes on the market and test new contenders as they appear, ensuring that you always have the most up-to-date 'mock info at your fingertips.

 Hammocks are all the rage these days, and people love them from backyard hangouts to backcountry living.
 But you always want to consider your wallet.
 The systems we tested range in price from as little as $30 to as much as $250 — that's a big difference!
-A high price tag doesn't guarantee a better experience either — some of our favorites were some of the least expensive models and systems we tried!
-The chart below gives you an idea of the value of each model tested, comparing the price of each 'mock we tested (Y-axis) to their overall score in our tests (X-axis).
-Models closer to the bottom right of the chart represent a better value overall.
+A high price tag doesn't guarantee a better experience either — some of our favorites were among the least expensive models and systems we tried!
+For example, the Grand Trunk Skeeter Beeter Pro won our highest accolade - the Editor's Choice award, yet retails for only $90.
+If that's still too much for your budget, the Best Buy Bear Butt Double goes for only $35.

 Comfort is the most important quality we scored because if you're not comfortable, what's the point?
 We considered fabric feel, headspace, and overall size and roominess.
 We sat in them, laid in them, put sleeping bags and pads in them and even tested their capacity for adding a friend.
 Roomier models tend to sleep a bit better, while many of the lighter designs sacrificed comfort for less durable materials and a compact size that feel great in the pack but can impact your comfort quality of sleep.
 No matter what you're using your 'mock for, comfort is king!